 The award was established by Astra Tech to support research by graduate students in the discipline of Prosthodontics.
-First awarded in 2008 pliers and an appropriate pliers holder.
-The recipient is a Graduate Orthodontics student completing their final year of the program and is awarded for excellence in the clinical application of biomechanical principles.
-First awarded in
+First awarded in 2008 completing their final year of the program and is awarded for excellence in the clinical application of biomechanical principles.
+First awarded in 2005.

-Manly Badner Graduate Orthodontic Award Donated by Dr. M. Badner, to be awarded each year to purchase a set of premium orthodontic pliers and an appropriate pliers holder.
+Manly Badner Graduate Orthodontic Award

+Donated by Dr. M. Badner, to be awarded each year to purchase a set of premium orthodontic pliers and an appropriate pliers holder.
 The recipient is a Graduate Orthodontics student